interaapps/CodeExamples/readme.md

-# THE BIG HELLO WORLD SHOWCASE
+# THE BIG LANGUAGE SHOWCASE
-Here you can find hello world scripts for many languages!
+Here you can find example scripts for many languages!